abaer123/Racing-Repository/Courses/Workshops/CICD/3_Caching_Rules_And_Failures.md

       - vendor/ruby
       - Gemfile.lock
 ```
-3. Now that this code is added the shared runners will cache this information in S3's for us to pull next time we run the pipeline.
+3. Now that this code is added the shared runners will cache this information in GCP Cloud Storage for us to pull next time we run the pipeline.
 Before committing we will complete the next step.

 # Step 03 - Adjusting for Failure